-You and your covered dependents are eligible for benefits when you work for an employer who makes contributions to the Fund on your behalf.
+You and your covered dependent(s) are eligible for benefits when you work for an employer who makes contributions to the Fund on your behalf.
 You become eligible for benefits on the first day of the month for which your employer makes contributions to the Fund on your behalf.
 This is generally the first day of the month following your date of employment, or in accordance with your collective bargaining agreement.

-Your dependents become eligible for coverage on the date you become eligible, or on the date the person becomes your eligible dependent, whichever comes later.
+Your dependent(s) become eligible for coverage on the date you become eligible, or on the date the person becomes your eligible dependent, whichever comes later.

-Definition of Dependent
+Definition of Dependent(s)

-- The member's wife or husband as documented by a marriage certificate - The member's natural or legally adopted children under age 26 as documented by birth certificate or legal adoption papers. - The member's step-child under age 26 through a current marriage, as documented by marriage & birth certificate - The member's child under age 26 as defined as an alternate recipient in a divorce decree or under a Qualifed Medical Child Support Order (QMCSO) - The member's unmarried child over age 26 who has a permanent mental or physical handicap that began prior to age 26 and whose condition renders the child incapable of self-support.
-(The member must prove to the Fund Office that the child meets these conditions when requested, but not more than once a year.)
-This handicapped adult dependent must be: - dependent for care and support mainly upon the member and; - unable to engage in regular employment.
+- The member's wife or husband as documented by a marriage certificate; or - The member's natural or legally adopted children under age 26 as documented by birth certificate or legal adoption papers; or - The member's step-child under age 26 through a current marriage, as documented by marriage and birth certificate; or - The member's child under age 26 as defined as an alternate recipient in a divorce decree or under a Qualifed Medical Child Support Order (QMCSO); or - The member's unmarried child over age 26 who has a permanent mental or physical handicap that began prior to age 26 and whose condition renders the child incapable of self-support.
+(The member, with supporting documentation from the physician, must prove to the Fund Office that the child meets these conditions when requested, but not more than once a year.)
+This handicapped adult dependent must be: - dependent for care and support mainly upon the member, and; - unable to engage in regular employment.